GenSelfDiff-HIS: Generative Self-Supervision Using Diffusion for Histopathological Image Segmentation: Experiments and Results

 \subsection{Implementation Details}

-We use the attention-based UNet as the encoder-decoder network for pre-training and fine-tuning.
-The time stamps are drawn uniformly randomly between $0$ and $T$ and then input to the corresponding embedding layer for the network during pre-training.
+We use the attention-based U-Net as the encoder-decoder network for pre-training and fine-tuning.
+The time stamps are drawn randomly based on a uniform distribution between $0$ and $T$ and then input to the corresponding embedding layer for the network during pre-training (refer Fig \ref{fig:framework}).
 We train the network for $100$ epochs with a learning rate of $0.0001$ using Adam optimizer and a batch size of $8$.
-For the downstream segmentation, we initialize the UNet, except for the last few layers, with the pre-trained weights of the pretext task and then fine-tune the entire network end-to-end with the Adam optimizer for $150$ epochs.
+For the downstream segmentation, we initialize the U-Net, except for the last few layers, with the pre-trained weights of the pretext task and then fine-tune the entire network end-to-end with the Adam optimizer for $150$ epochs.
 The batch size is $8$, and the learning rate is $0.0001$.
 The multi-loss function's regularization scaling parameter $\lambda$ is set to $1.0$.
 We use random horizontal and vertical flips, color jittering, and Gaussian blur as augmentations.
-All the comparisons are with UNet-based networks except for CS-CO, a Resnet-based network.
-The hyperparameters are kept the same across all the methods for fair comparison.
-We use accuracy, precision, sensitivity (recall), and F1-score as the evaluation metrics for our segmentation task.
+All the comparisons are with U-Net-based networks except for CS-CO, a ResNet-based network.
+Optimal hyperparameters are chosen based on the validation performance (validation set is chosen as 10\% of the training set) across all the methods.
+We use the Aggregated Jaccard Index (AJI), Intersection over Union (IoU), Hausdorff Distance (HD), and F1-score as the evaluation metrics.